-Mode of Instruction and Course Access
+Mode of Instruction and Course Access:

-This is a fully online course with no scheduled face-to-face meetings.

-This course uses the A&M-Central Texas Canvas Learning Management System https://tamuct.instructure.com.
+This course is 100% online (no face-to-face meetings) and uses the A&M-Central Texas Canvas Learning Management System https://tamuct.instructure.com.

 Contacting the Professor

 All communications in this course between students and the professor should take place using the Canvas message system.
 You can expect to receive a reply to any message in about 24 hours, except on weekends (Fri. evening through Sunday evening) when the turnaround time may be a bit longer.
 In most cases, however, replies will be made much sooner than that.
 If for some reason you are unable to access Canvas, you may contact me via email.
 If you desire a face-to-face meeting, Webex, Telephone, or Skype meetings can be arranged.
 Please message me if you would like to schedule a meeting and we will work out a time on a case-by-case basis.